astronomer/docs/software/manage-airflow-versions.md

 The upgrade from Airflow 1.10.5 to 1.10.12 has been started.
 To complete this process, add an Airflow 1.10.12 image to your Dockerfile and deploy to Astronomer.
 ```

-As noted above, this action will NOT interrupt or otherwise impact your Airflow Deployment or trigger a code change - it is simply a signal to our platform that you _intend_ to upgrade such that we can guide your experience through the rest of the process.
+An upgrade doesn't interrupt or otherwise impact your Airflow Deployment or trigger a code change - it signals to Astronomer your _intent_ to upgrade.

-To complete the upgrade, all you have to do is add a corresponding AC image to your `Dockerfile`.
+Add an AC image to your `Dockerfile`.

 ## Step 2: Deploy a New Astronomer Image